lkcampbell/brackets-indent-guides/README.md

 Toggle the extension with **Brackets > View > Toggle Indent Guides** or use the shortcut key which is **Ctrl-Alt-I** on Windows and **Command-Alt-I** on Mac.

+### Known Issues
+**Empty lines do not display indent guides:** This is by design.
+Empty lines have no indentation; therefore, they have no indent guides.
+This is the most accurate way to display document indentation information.

 ### License
 MIT-licensed -- see `main.js` for details.